csc-training/csc-env-eff/slides/07_allas.md

 - Fast and efficient
 - Available for Linux, Mac and Windows
 - Overwrites and removes data without asking!
-- The default configuration at CSC uses `swift`-protocol, but S3 can also be used
 - Use with care: [`rclone` instructions at Docs CSC](https://docs.csc.fi/data/Allas/using_allas/rclone/)

 # Allas -- `a-tools`

-- `rclone`-based scripts for using Allas in Puhti and Mahti
 - `a-tools` provide an easy and safe way to use Allas for occasional Allas users
 - Default bucket names are based on directories on Puhti/Mahti
 - Unlike `rclone`, `a-tools` does not overwrite or remove data without asking!